Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents: Energy Estimates for Weak Solutions: Proof of Theorem

 We forgo the explicit construction of a weak solution for \eqref{system1}$_{\text{lin}}$.
 Several viable and direct approaches are available, perhaps the most useful are \cite[Chapter III.3]{showmono} and \cite{BW21}.
 The former utilizes a generalization of Lax-Millgram on an equivalent formulation of the problem, and the latter is explicitly based on a spatial Galerkin's method.
 In either case, weak solutions are constructed and {\em the constructed} weak solution satisfies an energy inequality.
 Here, we are focusing on a general energy inequality itself.
 Moreover, with any a priori energy estimate holding (for approximants), a construction of weak solutions (as in Definition \ref{zeroAsol}) follows.

-Formally, the desired energy inequality in Theorem \ref{th:main1} is proved by using $\partial_t\bu$ as a test function in the balance of momentum equation, and $p$ in the conservation of mass equation, i.e. by formally taking the pair $(\partial_t\bu,p)$ as a test function in a weak form \eqref{weakform2}.
+Formally, the desired energy inequality in Theorem \ref{th:main1} is proved by formally taking the pair $(\partial_t\bu,p)$ as a test function in a weak form \eqref{weakform2}.
 While $p$ has sufficient regularity to be used as such, the quasi-static nature of the Biot dynamics does not permit $\partial_t\bu$ as a multiplier in the elasticity equation for an arbitrary weak solution.
 Hence, we seek a mollification mechanism by which to allow such multiplication in the framework of any given weak solution.

 In this argument, we are working with the full system as opposed to the reduced system, which we will use in the next section.
-We are attempting to gain $L^{\infty}(0,T;\mathbf V)$ bounds on the displacement $\bu$, and thus we assume that $\bu(0)=\bu_0 \in \mathbf V$, from which we will require that the initial condition $\nabla\cdot \bu(0)=d_0 \in L^2(\Omega)$ is compatible, as discussed in the previous section.
+We are attempting to gain $L^{\infty}(0,T;\mathbf V)$ bounds on the displacement $\bu$, and thus we assume that $\bu(0)=\bu_0 \in \mathbf V$, from which we will require that the initial condition $\nabla\cdot \bu(0)=d_0 \in L_0^2(\Omega)$ is compatible, as discussed in the previous section.
 We will eliminate this requirement in the sequel.

 We first prove a small mollification argument, followed by the desired energy estimate through mollification; finally, we conclude the uniqueness result directly.